mbarkhau/coffeescript-style-guide/README.md

 result = for item in array when item.name is "test" then item
 ```

-Always use braces in object and class declarations:
+Always use braces in object literals and class definitions:

 ```coffeescript
 object = { one: 1, two: 2 } # Yes